 1907 The Gay White Way, a musical revue, opens at the Casino Theatre for a then-healthy run of 105 performances.
 Blanche Ring and Katherine Bell are featured.

 1943 The unlikely collaboration of Kurt Weill, Ogden Nash, and S. J. Perelman results in a hit musical, One Touch of Venus, about a man who brings a statue of the Roman goddess of love to life.
-The show runs 567 performances, partly owing to the appeal of its Venus, Mary Martin, in her first starring role.
+Mary Martin plays Venus in her first starring role.

-1948 Love Life, one of the more interesting musical experiments of the postwar years, opens at the 46th Street Theatre.
+1948 Love Life opens at the 46th Street Theatre.
 Billed as "A Vaudeville," it contains sketches about love stretching from the 18th century to the present.
-Lots of talent is involved: music by Kurt Weill, lyrics by Alan Jay Lerner, directed by Elia Kazan, choreography by Michael Kidd, starring Nanette Fabray and Ray Middleton.
-It runs 252 performances.
+A lot of talent is involved with music by Kurt Weill, lyrics by Alan Jay Lerner, directed by Elia Kazan, choreography by Michael Kidd, and stars Nanette Fabray and Ray Middleton.

 1975 Kevin Kline and Patti LuPone, both members of the first graduating class of the drama department at the Juilliard School, star in The Acting Company's production of The Robber Bridegroom at the Harkness Theatre.
 The musical is based on the 1942 novella of the same name by Eudora Welty.
-Although the production runs only 14 performances, it transfers to Broadway at the Biltmore Theatre in 1976 for a run of 145 performances.
+It transfers to Broadway at the Biltmore Theatre in 1976.

 1996 The Circle Repertory Company, having lived out its 28-year life to great success, folds.
 The company is remembered for showcasing the work of such distinguished American playwrights as Albert Innaurato, Edward J. Moore, and Lanford Wilson, who was also a co-founder.